StephanMoeller/Rowbot/Readme.md

 # What is Rowbot?
-A fast non-garbage-allocating helper, that will take any source combined with any target nad execute a transfer without a space complexity of O(1).
+A fast non-garbage-allocating helper, that will take any source combined with any target nad execute a transfer with a space complexity of O(1) meaning the use of memory will not rise by working with bigger amounts of data.

 # Rowbot
 ## Examples